 How do I edit files on the command line?

 In this tutorial, we will show you how to edit files on the command line.
-This article covers three command line editors, vi (or vim), nano, and emacs.
+This article covers three command-line editors, vi (or vim), nano, and emacs.
+These editors are available on all Linux distributions like Arch Linux, CentOS, Debian, Fedora, and Ubuntu.

 Editing Files with Vi or Vim Command Line Editor